plone/documentation/docs/classic-ui/page-templates/index.md

-# Page Templates in Plone Classic-UI
+# Page Templates in Plone Classic UI

 These instructions and resources will help you develop Classic-UI pages.